-- 4. Cost reductions/Develop new programming (particularly short-term certifications) designed for adults who need to acquire skills for occupations and careers in demand. - e.d.
-Reduce costs and utilize savings to not only enhance the sustainability that leads of System institutions but also lead to improved affordability for students and the state. - d.e.
-Improve the delivery of student supports to ensure support services so that the academic success of more students can be assured. - e.f.
+- 4. Develop new programming (particularly short-term certifications) designed for adults who need to acquire skills for occupations and careers in demand. - d.
+Reduce costs and utilize savings to not only enhance the sustainability of System institutions but also lead to improved affordability for students and the state. - e.
+Improve the delivery of student support services so that the academic success of more students can be assured. - f.
 Provide adequate funding support over a reasonable timeframe in order to achieve these large-scale changes.

-Criteria for Additionally, consistent with its language included in Act 120 that created the Select Committee, which states that its recommendations should "meet State goals and learners' needs," the SC adopted criteria to be used in assessing proposed recommendations in terms of how they contribute to the fulfillment of that charge.
+Additionally, consistent with its language included in Act 120 that created the Select Committee, which states that its recommendations should "meet State goals and learners' needs," the SC adopted criteria to be used in assessing proposed recommendations in terms of how they contribute to the fulfillment of that charge.
 These criteria are as follows.